 Some people recommend checking email just once or twice a day, which feels absurd when you're a one-person business.
 However, studies show it can take more than 20 minutes to get back on-task after reading just one email, so try to find a happy medium, like checking it once an hour.

-04. Break it down
+04. Break it into chunks

 Don't put whole tasks on your to-do list, because that doesn't tell you what you need to do or enable you to keep track of any progress made.
 Break things down into individual steps.
 Tick them off and reward yourself for getting each one done.

-05. Tomato timer
+05. Try a tomato timer

 Unnerved by the blankness of time stretching out before you?
 Try using the Pomodoro technique to contain your work (and your fears).
 There's a whole host of free apps out there, but they all use the same principle: work for 25 minutes, relax for five, repeat.
 It works so well that you might even procrastinate from taking the five-minute break.